 Reporting changes for resource authorities

-To support these changes, we have released new industry reporting practice directions and data submission templates.
+To support these changes, there are industry reporting practice directions and data submission templates available.

 What's on this page